orfeotoolbox/OTB/Documentation/Cookbook/rst/Modules.rst

 SAR
 ```
-This module contains SAR (Synthetic Aperture Radar) applications and cover all the scope of SAR imagery manipulation : SAR Calibration, Unspeckle with temporal filtering, Interferogram, etc.).
+This module contains SAR (Synthetic Aperture Radar) applications and covers all the scope of SAR imagery manipulation : SAR Calibration, Unspeckle with temporal filtering, Interferogram, etc.

 Hyperspectral
 `````````````
-This modules contains specific applications to handle hyperspectral images : spectral angle classification, end member number estimation or unmixing.
+This module contains specific applications to handle hyperspectral images : spectral angle classification, end member number estimation or unmixing.